hassaniriad/calmat/README.md

 	(please note that several compiler bugs have been corrected, be sure you have the last release).

-	I haven't tried compiling it on Windows, but if you do, I'd be very interested to know.
+	I haven't tried compiling it on Windows and on macOS ARM, but if you do, I'd be very interested to know.

 The makefile in the main `calmat` directory first runs the makefile of the `pk2` library (located in `calmat/pk2/src` directory) and then the makefile of calmat (located in `calmat/src` directory).
 These makefiles are ready to use for ifort, ifx, gfortran and nagfor (you can easily adapt them to another compiler).